Polytheism

-Polytheism was the typical form of religion and many civilizational religions before the development and spread of the Abrahamic religions of Judaism, Christianity, and Islam, which enforce monotheism.
-However, there are still some dualistic aspects, such as Satan, and polytheistic aspects, such as saints.
+Otherwise, there are still some dualistic aspects, such as Satan, and polytheistic aspects, such as saints.
 Saint Brigid is in fact Brigit, the main goddess of Celtic Ireland.
 It is well documented throughout history, from prehistory and the earliest records of ancient Egyptian religion and ancient Mesopotamian religion to the religions prevalent during classical antiquity, such as ancient Greek religion and ancient Roman religion, and in ethnic religions such as Germanic, Slavic, and Baltic paganism and Native American religions.
-Notable polytheistic religions practiced today include Taoism, Shenism or Chinese folk religion, Shinto, Santería, most Traditional African religions, and various neopagan faiths such as Wicca and Hellenism.

-Hinduism, while popularly held as polytheistic by many scholars, cannot be exclusively categorised as such as some Hindus consider themselves to be pantheists, panentheists, henotheist, polymorphist, monotheists or monist.
-Hinduism does not have a single book, Hinduism is an umbrella term for a collection of ideologies.
-They are compatible with Hindu texts, since there exists no consensus of standardisation in the faith.
-Vedanta, the most dominant school of Hinduism, offers a combination of pantheism/panentheism and polytheism, holding that Brahman is the sole ultimate reality of the universe, yet unity with it can be reached by worshipping the innumerable deities that represent the Supreme Absolute Truth.
-Hindus who practice Bhakti ultimately believe in one god, who is known variously as Paramatman, Parabrahman, Bhagavan, Ishvara, and so on, that transcends all categories (e.g. both of form and formless), however the common people who remain unaware of these concepts worship their deities as ultimate god.
-Different regions can have their own local deities whose worship is restricted to that region.
-Brahman is personification of the concept of moksha and the different gods are paths to moksha or realising the Brahman.
+Notable polytheistic religions practiced today include Taoism, Chinese folk religion, Shinto, Santería, most Traditional African religions, and various neopagan faiths such as Wicca and Hellenism.

-Terminology
+Hinduism, while popularly held as polytheistic by many scholars, cannot be exclusively categorised as such.
+Some Hindus consider their beliefs to be monotheistic, henotheistic, panentheistic, pantheistic or monistic.
+There is no single book representative of a standardised "Hindu" belief; "Hinduism" is better described as an umbrella term for a collection of ideologies found within several Hindu texts.

-The term comes from the Greek πολύ poly ("many") and θεός theos ("god") and was coined by the Jewish writer Philo of Alexandria to argue with the Greeks.
-When Christianity spread throughout Europe and the Mediterranean, non-Christians were called Gentiles (a term originally used by Jews to refer to non-Jews) or pagans (locals) or by the clearly pejorative term idolaters (worshippers of "false" gods).
-In modern times, the term polytheism was first revived in French by Jean Bodin in 1580, followed by Samuel Purchas's usage in English in 1614.
+Vedanta, the most dominant school of Hinduism, offers a combination of pantheism/panentheism and polytheism, holding that Brahman is the sole, ultimate reality of the universe, yet unity with it can be reached by worshipping the innumerable deities that represent the Supreme Absolute Truth.
+Hindus who practice Bhakti ultimately believe in one deity, known by many titles, such as Paramatman, Parabrahman, Bhagavan, Ishvara, and so on, who transcends all categories (e.g. both of form and formless), with those unaware of these concepts worshipping their own deities each as the ultimate god.